radicalappdev/Interactive-3D-Graphics-For-FileMaker/FMPlayground/README.md

 - run `npm install`
 - run `npm run dev` to start the dev server
 - run `npm run build` to build the project
+  - copy the content of the index.html file into the bundle field in the FileMaker file

 ## Files